 Whitni Kines, Ext.
 167

 The Wood County Schools' Board of Education meets at 6:00 p.m. on the 2nd and 4th Tuesday of each month.
-Meetings are typically held in the Bailey Conference Room in the Board of Education Central Office facility at 1210 13th Street in Parkersburg.
+Meetings are typically held in the Bailey Conference Room in the Board of Education Central Office facility at 1210 13th Street in Parkersburg and online.
 Call (304) 420-9663, extension 125, to confirm, or check the Wood County Schools events page.

 As educators in Wood County, we do have challenges that require innovative solutions and decisive actions, but with these challenges comes an opportunity to build a better, more efficient and effective educational delivery system for our students.
-It is with great anticipation that I look forward to the year ahead and with your continued support and hard work, we can assist our students in meeting and exceeding their goals.
+With great anticipation, we look forward to the year ahead and with your continued support and hard work, we can assist our students in meeting and exceeding their goals.

 Thank you for continuing to support our students, educators, and school communities.